Weevarv2.0

 Weevar identifies elements with a four-layer scheme so that selection survives React re-renders and HMR:

-If the element re-renders during a drag, Weevar tries each layer in turn to relocate it.
+If the element re-renders during a drag or a style edit, Weevar tries each layer in turn to relocate it.
 If all four fail, selection is silently cleared.

 Implementation detail: Weevar reads React's internal __reactFiber$… key from selected DOM nodes.
-This is unofficial but stable across React 17, 18, and 19.
+This is stable across React 17, 18, and 19.

 Limitations#

 • React only.
-Vue and Svelte adapters are planned but not in v1.
+Vue and Svelte adapters are planned for a future release.

 • Chromium-first.
 Firefox and Safari are best-effort, not parity-tested.